altenia/repomigrated-ecolearnia/artifacts/docs/domain_model_schemas.md

     {
         "course": <uuid>,
-        "~doc": "Property parent is the uuid of the Assignment tat this Item belongs to", "~doc": "Property copiedFrom is the uuid of the ContentNode tha this Assignment was copied from" }
+        "~doc": "Property parent is the uuid of the Assignment that this AssignmentItem belongs to", "~doc": "Property copiedFrom is the uuid of the ContentNode tha this Assignment was copied from" }